OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 .. _key_features:

 ================================================================================
-Key Features
+OpenNebula Key Features
 ================================================================================

 OpenNebula offers a **simple but feature-rich and flexible solution** to build and manage data center virtualization and enterprise clouds.
 This introductory guide gives an overview of OpenNebula and summarizes its key features for the different roles involved in a cloud computing setup.
-You can also refer to the summarized table of `Key Features <http://opennebula.org/about/key-features/>`__ or to the :ref:`Detailed Features and Functionality Guide <features>` included in the documentation of each version.
+You can also refer to the summarized table of `Key Features <http://opennebula.org/about/key-features/>`__ available at the OpenNebula site or to the :ref:`Detailed Features and Functionality Guide <features>` included in the documentation of each version.

 Interfaces
 ===============================================